ASSUMED BREACH campaign

 • Incident Response Evaluation: One of the primary goals is to assess an organization’s incident response capabilities.
 How quickly can they detect the assumed breach, and how effectively can they contain and remediate it?

-• Continuous Learning: Assumed Breach Campaigns are not one-time events.
+• Continuous Learning: Assumed breach campaigns are not one-time events.
 They are an ongoing commitment to learning from each exercise and applying those lessons to improve security measures.

 An often overlooked vector for assumed breach is from within.
 Be it an employee that is disgruntled or potentially blackmailed, insider threat is very real.
 How far do their keys to the kingdom actually take them?